Last updated: January 2026 · 8 min read

 How much does a ADU / Accessory Dwelling Unit cost in San Diego?

-ADU project costs range from $50,000 to $250,000, with school impact fees at $4.08 per square foot and demolition fees starting at $205.
-Total expenses depend on project complexity, size, and specific site requirements.
+Total ADU project costs range from $150,000 to $350,000, with school fees at $4.08 per square foot and a $205 demolition fee.
+Exact expenses depend on unit size, design complexity, and specific site conditions.

 How long does it take to get a ADU / Accessory Dwelling Unit in San Diego?